Amanda Dillon: Storylines

 Amanda becomes suspicious of Jake when he starts to pull away from her, then shows up late to Lucy Hubbard's christening.
 She begins to think Jake and Cara slept together.
 When she gets proof, she is devastated and tells JR about what she found out.
 They end up sleeping together, and Amanda immediately regrets it.
 Later, she finds out Jake kissed Cara, but he didn't sleep with her, making her feel even more guilty.

 Though Amanda wants to tell Jake about her infidelity, JR tells her not to.
 However, she soon after begins to feel dizzy and nauseous, and is afraid she might be pregnant with JR's baby.
 She goes in for a test, which comes back negative, but Cara later tells her there's a chance she might have an STD, worrying Amanda.
 The subsequent test comes back positive, and Amanda panics about how she's going to tell Jake about her STD.

 Amanda finds out she has HPV, which could cause cervical cancer.
 She eventually tells Jake about the STD to help protect him, and also informs him of her affair with JR. When she explains the circumstances that led up to it, Jake says he'll forgive her, but Amanda is still guilt-ridden and walks away.
 Worried about what could happen, she tells Jake to move on with his life and take care of Trevor if something happens to her.
 Jake, though, tells her he is going to stay by her side and help her fight against cancer if she does have it, making his decision to stay with her.

 Amanda has subsequent tests run, which prove that she does have cervical cancer.
 Jake stays by her side when she gets the diagnosis and talks about treatment options.
-Amanda also makes peace with Cara, who understands Amanda's battle as she had cancer when she was a child, as well.
+Amanda also makes peace with Cara, who understands Amanda's battle as she had cancer when she was a child.

 Amanda decides to have a hysterectomy done to stop the cancer from spreading.
 While she is getting ready for this, Janet is admitted to the hospital after Oak Haven is burned down and she sustains burn injuries from the fire.
 She lets her mother know about the cancer diagnosis.
 Surprisingly, Janet is the one who gives Amanda the advice to help give her the courage to keep fighting.
 Amanda goes in for surgery and Jake promises to be there when she comes out.
 Though not able to have any more children, Jake promises Amanda they will look at adoption.
 Amanda finds out the cancer is gone and she's okay.
 She and Jake slowly rebuild their life after everything they dealt with in the last year.
-Jake and Amanda find out Dixie Cooney, Tad's true love is still alive and try to help her recover again.
-At the end of the series, Tad and Dixie announce that they're engaged, while Jake and Amanda begin looking at going through with an adoption, optimistic about starting a family together.
+Jake and Amanda find out Dixie Cooney is still alive and try to help her recover again.
+Jake and Amanda begin looking at going through with an adoption, optimistic about starting a family together.